vosmann/stups-cassandra/README.md

 (https://github.com/zalando/cassandra-etcd-seed-provider).

 The steps below explain how to get your own Cassandra cluster up and running.
-If you already have your own etcd appliance running this can be achieve with one single command!
+If you already have your own etcd appliance running this can be achieved with one single command!

 Additionaly, the cluster can register itself into an existing [STUPS Opscenter]